 Our scholarships are categorized into three groups: scholarships for entering students, scholarships and fellowships for study away programs, and scholarships for returning students.

 This fellowship recognizes bright, talented students who have demonstrated exceptional leadership ability and potential.
-It was endowed by Overseer and alumnus James McConnell Clark ’76, who believes that access to an outstanding liberal arts education should not be determined by a student’s age or financial resources but by his or her ability and motivation.
+It was endowed by Overseer and alumnus James McConnell Clark ’76, who believes that access to an outstanding liberal arts education should not be determined by a student’s age or financial resources but by their ability and motivation.

 The W.E.B.
 Du Bois Scholarships meet a significant portion of the financial need of eligible students of color who are underrepresented in higher education and have a record of academic achievement and motivation.

 This award (renewable annually) helps to meet the financial need of students who have participated in this renowned summer creative writing program held at Simon’s Rock.

 This scholarship supports eligible students from 14 surrounding counties.
 Students must be under age 19 at entry and may choose to live at home if their families reside within commuting distance.
 Eligible counties are: